-Bond’s jacket follows the usual pattern of Connery’s suitcoats with its single-breasted 2-button front and slim notch lapels.
+Bond’s jacket follows the usual pattern of Connery’s suitcoats with its single-breasted, two-button front and slim notch lapels.
 It has a welted breast pocket, jetted hip pockets, and a ventless back.
-The sleeves have roped heads and 4-button cuffs.
+The sleeves have roped heads and four-button cuffs.

 One of the most distinctive aspects of the suit is the vest (or waistcoat, since he’s British) with its straight-cut bottom.
 Typically, suit waistcoats have a notched bottom and are meant to be worn with the lowest button unfastened.
 All six buttons of this single-breasted vest are worn closed.
 The vest also has four welted pockets – two upper and two lower.

 Bond’s trousers are also typical for Connery’s Sinclair-tailored suits with the double forward pleats and 3-button “Daks top” side adjusters.
 The only pockets are the on-seam pockets on the sides and the leg tapers to the cuffed bottoms.

 007 is decked out in his usual Turnbull & Asser garb of light blue shirt and dark woven tie.
 In this case, it’s a vibrant sky blue poplin shirt with a spread collar, front placket, and the distinctive turnback cuffs – also known as “cocktail” cuffs – that Bond wore on screen for the franchise’s first decade.
 (A tan shirt appears to have been subbed in during the jetpack ride, but I’ll discuss that later.)

 Although he typically wears a dark navy tie with his outfits, Bond wears a black woven grenadine silk tie which would be slightly more appropriate for the scene’s funereal context.
 It also reflects the black knit ties that Ian Fleming often chose when outfitting his literary Bond.